top of page

 For example, if their deductible is $500 and their solar PV system incurred $3,000 in hail damage, their insurance could cover $2,500 of that total.

-Being able to explain equipment warranties will help with closing solar deals and ensure that your customers are well informed.
-When procuring solar equipment, consider solar warranties before making a final decision.
+Being able to explain equipment warranties will help with closing solar deals and ensure that your customers are well-informed.
+When designing PV systems, consider solar warranties before making a final decision on equipment.
+If your company needs PV design, permitting, and solar engineering support, consider collaborating with GreenLancer on your next project.

 bottom of page